SaeDus/SaeDus/README.md

 ## ⌚ Currently Working On

-I am working with the small company, Opera Skunk, after the "Reign & Rebellion" project, I stayed on with them doing some contract work for a few other projects under NDA.
+I am currently working with Opera Skunk doing some contract work for a few other projects under NDA.
 The projects include genres such as **Tower Defense**, **Survival MMORPG**, and **Horror**.
 I always have a few other projects going, and I hope to bring many of these into the hands of players and other developers as soon as possible.

 ## 🔧 Skills